amr98khaled/i386_OS/README.md

 # i386_OS
-Operating System for the Intel 80386 microprocessor
+Operating System for the Intel 80386 microprocessor using C++ , Object oriented programming and assembly .